root-project/web/manual/histograms/index.md

 In the `Fit Function` section you can select the function used for fitting.<br>
 The following types of functions are listed here:

-- Pre-defined dunctions that will depend on the dimensionality of the data.
+- Pre-defined functions that will depend on the dimensionality of the data.

 - Functions present in `gDirectory`.
 These functions were already created by the user through a ROOT macro.

 - Previously used functions.
 Functions that fitted the current data previously, if the data is able to store such functions.

+Select the fitting function.

-2. Click `Set Parameters...` to set the parameters of the selected function.
+- Click `Set Parameters...` to set the parameters of the selected function.

 The `Set Parameters of...` dialog window is displayed.